ZimoJupiter/GNSS-SDR-signal-processing/README.md

 ### Configuration for Different Scenarios

 The script includes two configurations for different input data scenarios: **Open Sky** and **Urban**.
-These configurations are controlled by the following lines in the code:
+The following lines in the codes control these configurations:

 - **Open Sky Configuration**:
   ```matlab